davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

 ![](/images/2020-06-27-streamlit.png "streamlit UI")

-One can try more images to experiment with strengths and weaknesses of the model (classes used in the segmentation are those of the [PASCAL VOC 2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#introduction)).
+One can try to run the model on more images to experiment with its strengths and weaknesses (classes used in the segmentation are those of the [PASCAL VOC 2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#introduction)).

 With essentially no changes, it's then possible to deploy the application on the web (e.g. with [Heroku](http://heroku.com/)).
 Note that quite some elements will be still missing to call it a full-blown production application: secure authentication (which can be enabled via FastAPI), dealing with concurrency under heavy load, monitoring, logging,... some of which could be dealt with in another post!